Iain3024/Iain3024.github.io/_posts/2017-2-2-singleton-pattern.md

         }
         public static MySingletonInMultiThread GetInstance()
         {
-            if (_instanceInMultiThread == null) //Check the instance first, if the instance doesn't exist, add lock {
+            if (_instanceInMultiThread == null) //Check the instance first, if the instance does not exist, add lock {
                 lock (_lock)
                 {